Skip to content

 Example: SU05: Location and Time

-This service package identifies the external systems and interfaces that provide accurate location and time to intelligent transportation system devices and systems.
+As an example, the Location and Time service package identifies the external systems and interfaces that provide accurate location and time to intelligent transportation system devices and systems.
 Relevant Regions: Australia, Canada, European Union, and United States

 A physical view of the service package is shown below